 - The opportunity to meet a large network of like-minded people.

-- A fun, creative volunteer experience within a community led project.
+- A fun, creative volunteer experience with ownership over a community led project.

 What's expected from me

-- Follow all FoodCycle policies and procedures - including the volunteer agreement.
+- Follow all FoodCycle policies and procedures, including reporting any accidents and incidents.

 - Complete Level 2 Food Safety, Food Allergens, and safeguarding training.

 - Complete an enhanced DBS check (required for all roles involving 'regulated activity').

 - Recognise, respond to, and report any safeguarding issues or concerns.
 Note: you must not be barred from working with children and adults who may be vulnerable and at risk of abuse or neglect.